pypa/cibuildwheel/docs/options.md

     CIBW_ARCHS_LINUX: "auto aarch64"
     ```

+    Separate multiple archs with a space.

-!!! tab "Configuration examples"
+!!! tab "pyproject.toml"

     ```toml
-    [cibuildwheel.toml]

     # Build `universal2` and `arm64` wheels on an Intel runner.
     # Note that the `arm64` wheel and the `arm64` part of the `universal2`
     # wheel cannot be tested in this configuration.
+    [tool.cibuildwheel.macos]
-    macos.archs: ["x86_64", "universal2", "arm64"]
+    archs: ["x86_64", "universal2", "arm64"]

     # On an Linux Intel runner with qemu installed, build Intel and ARM wheels
+    [tool.cibuildwheel.linux]
-    linux.archs: ["auto", "aarch64"]
+    archs: ["auto", "aarch64"]
     ```

-    It is generally recommmended to use the environment variable for Linx, as
+    It is generally recommmended to use the environment variable for Linux, as
     selecting archs often depends on your specific runner having qemu
     installed.